-During monsoon, the forests of Bhimashankar Wildlife Reserve get completely soaked in rain.
+During monsoon, these glowing forest in India gets completely soaked in rain.
 If you see it in the day-time, the forest would simply look like any other.
 However, it is the night time when the real magic happens: the drenched forest lights up.
 How?
 You may be wondering.

 This unusual (yet beautiful phenomenon) is caused by Mycena, a bacteria which is unlike others.
 It has a unique property of glowing when there is a huge amount of moisture present in the surroundings.
 These bacterias settle like fungus on branches, twigs, and rotting leaves that are present all over the forest, resulting in the whole forest glowing.
 This spectacular visual is particularly seen in the little-known village of Ahupe during monsoon.
 Scientists are still not aware of why the bacteria show a glowing property.